JetBrains/kotlin-web-site/docs/topics/getting-started.md

 ## Learn Kotlin fundamentals

 * If you're already familiar with one or more programming languages and want to learn Kotlin, start with these [Kotlin learning materials](learning-materials-overview.md).
-* If you are at the very beginning and Kotlin is your first programming language, you can start with reading the [Atomic Kotlin book](https://www.atomickotlin.com/atomickotlin/) or attending a Kotlin course.
+* If you are at the very beginning and Kotlin is your first programming language, you can start with reading the [Atomic Kotlin book](https://www.atomickotlin.com/atomickotlin/) or finding a Kotlin course.

 ## Create your powerful application with Kotlin